jensjpedersen/webdev-notes/HTML/form.md

 --------------------------------------------------

 # Input elements
+* **Input element does not have innerHTML property.
+It has a value property instead.**
 * **text** is the default value if the type attribute is not specified

 ## Input types

 **types**
 * `<input type="reset">`  - Displays a reset button (for resetting the form)
 * `<input type="date" name="date">` - Displays a date input field